CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/JavkWick/JavkWick.md

 “No man gets to walk out of their own story…”
 “Then be a hero”

-"The only thing nessecary for evil to triumph is for good men to do nothing" “”It's not about you, it's about them https://youtube.com/shorts/KxKjt2-Z7ts?feature=share
+"The only thing necessary for evil to triumph is for good men to do nothing" “”It's not about you, it's about them https://youtube.com/shorts/KxKjt2-Z7ts?feature=share